PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

 The build commands are defined in a Makefile with three sections:

-* Crosscompilation build.
+* Cross compilation build.
 * Create OCI bundle.
 * Create IPK.

 Each section is implemented for both release and debug variants.

-Use the existing dockcross Docker image (for the ARMv7 or ARM64 architecture) to crosscompile the application and create an OCI container.
+Use the existing dockcross Docker image (for the ARMv7 or ARM64 architecture) to cross compile the application and create an OCI container.

 To the standard dockcross image, add `opkg-utils` helper scripts that can package the compiled application as an IPK.
 You can find the Docker files to build the dockcross image for supported architectures at [the `mbl-core` repository](https://github.com/ARMmbed/mbl-core/blob/mbl-os-0.8/tutorials/helloworld/cc-env).